Ochroma: Uses

 Balsa wood is often selected as a core material in composites.
 Because balsa grows quickly and tolerates poor soils, it is lower in cost per performance compared to polymer foams like EPS while having better tensile strength than typical foams.
 For example, the blades of wind turbines are commonly constructed of many balsa plywood cores and internal spars covered with resin infused cloth on both sides.
 In table tennis rackets, a balsa layer is typically sandwiched between two pieces of thin plywood made from other species of wood.
-Balsa wood is also used in laminates together with glass-reinforced plastic (fibreglass) for making high-quality balsa surfboards and for the decks and topsides of many types of boats, especially pleasure craft less than 30 metres (100 feet) in length.
+Balsa wood is also used in laminates together with glass-reinforced plastic (fibreglass) for making high-quality balsa surfboards and for the decks and topsides of many types of boats, especially pleasure craft less than 30 m in length.
 On a boat, the balsa core is usually end-grain balsa, which is much more resistant to compression than if the soft balsa wood were laid lengthwise.

 More than 90% of the world's Balsa wood volume is prepared into end grain panels for the composites industry, mostly used as structural cores in the wind turbine blades, where strength, rigidity, durable and environmentally sustainable materials are sought after.

 Balsa is also used in the manufacture of "breakaway" wooden props such as tables and chairs that are designed to be broken as part of theatre, movie, and television productions.

 The fifth and sixth generations of the Chevrolet Corvette had floor pans composed of balsa sandwiched between sheets of carbon-fibre reinforced plastic.

 The Norwegian scientist and adventurer Thor Heyerdahl, convinced that early contact between the peoples of South America and Polynesia was possible, built the raft Kon Tiki from balsa logs, and on it his crew and he sailed the Pacific Ocean from Peru to the Polynesian Tuamotu Archipelago in 1947.
 However, the Kon Tiki logs were not seasoned and owed much of their (rather slight) buoyancy to the fact that their sap was of lower density than sea water.
 This serendipitously may have saved the expedition, because it prevented the seawater from waterlogging the wood and sinking the raft.